 It is a large dining hall with lots of space, enabling you to move around freely between tables, so it’s a great place for large groups.
-There are also smaller booths on the edges so if you want to be have an intimate dinner away from the crowds you also have that option.
-Hokkaido seafood in Japan is famous all over the world, especially its crab where you will see in abundance here.
+There are also smaller booths on the edges so if you want to have an intimate dinner away from the crowds you also have that option.
+Hokkaido seafood and freshfish from Japan is famous all over the world, especially its crab where you will see in abundance here.

 I don’t really like eating crab so much, but because Hokkaido is famous for it, I had to try it.
 There are three kinds of crab usually eaten in Hokkaido;